BronchSTART/BronchSTART/README.md

 This is the BronchSTART GitHub repository.

-BronchSTART is a multi-centre prospective observational cohort study recruiting at over 50 sites in the United Kingdom and Ireland.
+BronchSTART is a multi-centre prospective observational cohort study looking at the spread, clinical features, and impact of a delayed Respiratory Syncytial Virus (RSV) epidemic in the United Kingdom and Ireland.

 Our study pre-protocol is available here https://wellcomeopenresearch.org/articles/6-120.